ballerina-platform/openapi-connectors/openapi/openai.images/Module.md

 To use the OpenAI Images connector in your Ballerina application, update the `.bal` file as follows:

 ### Step 1: Import the connector
-First, import the `ballerinax/openai.images` module into the Ballerina project.
+First, import the `ballerinax/openai.images` module (along with the other required imports) as given below.

 ```ballerina
 import ballerinax/openai.images;